Managing SNMP

 Identifying the SNMP Trap Receiver

-To identify a host to receive SNMP traps, from config mode, enter the snmp-server host command, which has the following syntax:
+To identify a host to receive SNMP traps while in the config mode, enter the snmp-server host command, which has the following syntax:

 controller-1(config)# snmp-server host <ipaddress> [udp-port <udp-port>]